Practical tips to heal that sore cracked nipple overnight

 One of the reasons nipples can get irritated and cracked is that a baby is just sucking on the nipple without taking most of the areola in his mouth, which is essential for a proper latch.

-6 Common causes for cracked nipples
+6 Common causes for a cracked nipple

 - Sometimes babies have a wrong sucking technique because of anatomical problems of the mouth for example, if they are born with a tight frenulum (tongue tie).
 Surgical release of the tongue tie will often significantly improve baby's sucking.